Damian Szymański: AEK Athens

+Legia Warsaw

+On 14 August 2025, Szymański returned to Poland to join Legia Warsaw on a four-year contract.

 International career

-Szymański made his Poland national team debut on 7 September 2018 in a 2018–19 UEFA Nations League A game against Italy.
-He made his first start for Poland in the return game against Italy on 14 October.
-He scored his first goal, an equaliser in the injury time of the second half, on 8 September 2021 in a 2022 FIFA World Cup qualification match against England held at the National Stadium in Warsaw, which ended in a 1–1 draw.
+Szymański debuted for the Polish senior squad on 7 September 2018 in a 2018–19 UEFA Nations League A game against Italy.
+He started for the return game against the same country on 14 October.

+On 8 September 2021, Szymański scored his first goal, an equaliser in the injury time of the second half during a 1–1 2022 FIFA World Cup qualification draw against England.

+Szymański was included in the 47-man preliminary squad for the 2022 FIFA World Cup.
+He was included in the final squad.

+Szymański was included in the 29-man preliminary squad for the UEFA Euro 2024.
+He was included in the final squad.